Studying Accounting, Finance and Economics at Salford

 How important are professional bodies in the Accounting and Finance profession?

-The Accounting and Finance programme at Salford Business School is accredited by the Association of Certified Chartered Accountants (ACCA), the Chartered Institute of Management Accountants (CIMA), the Chartered Institute of Public Finance Accountants (CIPFA) and the Institute of Chartered Accountants in England and Wales (ICAEW).
+The Accounting and Finance programme at Salford Business School is accredited by the Chartered Institute of Management Accountants (CIMA) and the Institute of Chartered Accountants in England and Wales (ICAEW).

-Our relationships with these professional accounting bodies ensure the modules you study are closely aligned with current best practice.
-These partnerships mean that you benefit from exemptions from professional accountancy exams as well as the opportunity to join the ACCA Accelerate programme and become a student member of CIMA, taking you closer to achieving your professional goals.
+Our relationships with these professional industry bodies ensure the modules you study are closely aligned with current best practice.
+These partnerships mean that you benefit from exemptions on professional accountancy exams and become a student member of CIMA, taking you closer to achieving your professional goals.

 On successful completion of the course, you will have exemptions from: